-Once the underwriters have had a chance to review all of the information on your application – as well as the information from your blood and urine samples – they will be able to make a determination regarding whether or not to approve you for life insurance coverage.
+Once the insurance company has reviewed the information you provided- as well as the information from your blood and urine samples – they can decide whether or not to approve you for life insurance coverage.

 How Much Will Your Life Insurance Cost?

 If you are approved for life insurance coverage, you will be categorized in one of several rate classifications.

 While all insurers differ, most have the primary classes of Standard, Substandard, and Preferred.